adxvl/Finance_Bro_3000/README.md

 8. Watch the magic happen

 * If an error occurs, a message is displayed with the error and a "Clear" button will appear.
 Click on it in order to correct the entry and continue with step 7.

+**Outlook**

+To maximize the utility of this program, one needs to optimize it.
+One way would be to include different types of market returns as a reference point, such as the S&P 500.
+Another way would be to optimize the code and write it more smoothly and efficiently to reduce computation time and improve comprehension.
+The user interface is kept fairly simple, so there is room for improvement in this area.
+One could combine Python and HTML and create a web application that makes the program accessible online.
+Nevertheless, I will experiment with the code and optimize it in my spare time.